Chart Color Schemes

 Educational outcomes in Whyalla fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate was 19.1%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 19.1%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees were the most prevalent at 13.9%, followed by postgraduate qualifications at 3.3% and graduate diplomas at 1.9%.
-Vocational credentials were common, with 41.7% of residents aged 15 and above holding them.
+Bachelor degrees are the most common at 13.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding such qualifications, including advanced diplomas (9.1%) and certificates (32.6%).

-Advanced diplomas accounted for 9.1% and certificates for 32.6%.
-Educational participation was high, with 25.4% of residents currently enrolled in formal education.
-This included 9.4% in primary education, 8.4% in secondary education, and 2.3% pursuing tertiary education.
+Educational participation is high, with 25.4% of residents currently enrolled in formal education, comprising 9.4% in primary, 8.4% in secondary, and 2.3% in tertiary education.

 Frequently Asked Questions - Education